agostini101/CDS490/README.md

 Through this project there will be multiple goals such as to predict payment default and balance amounts based off data for credit cards or mortgages.
 This is based off financial attributes and possibly additional characteristics.

 Also, investigate the inverse to make a calculation for approval prediction with a loan amount if approved based off many factors.
-Credit score algorithm investigation and risk score prediction as alternative.
+Credit score similarities and risk weight manipulation in prediction.

 ## Info